 Prior to 1980 a variety of construction materials contained asbestos fibers.
 Although some uses were restricted in 1980, asbestos can still be found in wallboard, flooring materials, roofing materials, mastics, thermal protection, and cement products.
-To ensure that the hazards are properly identified, prior to demolition or renovation a certified inspector must perform a building or hazard survey to identify suspected ACM.
-Asbestos cannot be identified by sight, but can be identified through simple laboratory tests.
-Samples of each suspect material must be tested to determine the presence of asbestos fibers.
+To ensure that the hazards are properly identified prior to demolition or renovation, a certified inspector must perform a building or hazard survey.
+Asbestos cannot be identified by sight but can be identified through simple laboratory tests.
+Samples of each suspected material must be tested to determine the presence of asbestos fibers.
 Material that contains more than 1% asbestos fibers is regulated as ACM.

 - Perform surveys and testing

-- Ensure removal is performed by certified asbestos abatement professional only
+- Ensure removal is performed by certified asbestos abatement professionals only

 - Use proper removal and safety techniques